AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements/Individual_Elements.md

 ## Resource Chart

-To adjust an individual [period](Resource_Chart#periods) of a **Resource chart**, you need to add extra data fields to the object that defines this period.
+To adjust an individual [period](Resource_Chart#periods) of a Resource chart, you need to add extra data fields to the object that defines this period.
 Use fields corresponding to the methods of periods, for example `fill` and `stroke`:

 ```
 // create data